 Now first thing in the morning when you wake up your body temperature should range between 97.8 and 98.2 degrees Fahrenheit.
 Within a few hours it’ll rise to normal – 98.6.

 Anything below 97.8 is considered low body temperature and indicates poor T3 activity.
 So you can check your temperature to determine thyroid hormone function at the cellular level.

 It’s best to take your temperature orally (by mouth) to determine core body temperature.
 Under the arm is not accurate especially in perimenopausal and menopausal women as their skin temperature runs hot while their core is cool if they’re hypothyroid.
 Use a mercury thermometer for the most accurate reading.
 If you’re a reproductive-aged woman, your temperature changes throughout your menstrual cycle so be sure to check it on the same day of the cycle every month.

-Now you know the difference between hypo and hyperthyroidism yet it’s not easy to heal your thyroid without balancing the rest of your hormones too.
+Now you know the difference between hypothyroidism and hyperthyroidism yet it’s not easy to heal your thyroid without balancing the rest of your hormones too.
 So I created the Hormone Reboot Training for you to discover how to balance all your hormones and get the support you need to heal your thyroid problem.
-It’s free!
+Join me for free.

 Research Reference: Hypothyroidism – new aspects of an old disease, Thyroid’ Issues May Really Be Hypothalamic, Hypothalamic-pituitary-thyroid (HPT) Axis Functioning in Anxiety Disorders.
 A Systematic Review.